 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regards to prescription medication.
+We recommend that patients follow their doctor’s guidance in regard to erectile dysfunction.

 Does Bluechew Work?

-Bluechew is just the brand name of a company that sells two generic drugs for ED: sildenafil and tadalafil.
-These drugs have been on the market for decades and Bluechew isn’t involved in any formulation or scientific research.
+Bluechew sells chewable versions of three generic drugs for ED: sildenafil, tadalafil and vardenafil.
+These drugs have been on the market for decades and are proven to treat ED.

 Sildenafil is the same active ingredient as in Viagra, and is proven to be effective based on medical research.
 It’s a very well-studied drug, and quite safe relative to many pharmaceutical treatments.

 The effective dose of sildenafil is 50 milligrams (mg), as reported in the research review linked above, so we find it strange that Bluechew sells the pills in dosages of 30 mg and 45 mg.